Cendos88/ForRecruiters/README.md

 Tomorrow I will finish core backend functionality then I will go JavaDays to get some inspiration and I will start frontend at weekend.
 Front end will be in challenge because want to do it in React and I have never used it before.
 Backends basic functionality is in first version I know that it needs a lot more love.
-But right now  I am really looking forward to react and I know that in my upcomming mental breakdown from FE I will gladly come back to BE.
+But right now  I am really looking forward to react and I know that in my upcoming mental breakdown from FE I will gladly come back to BE.